manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 title:  "Am I a hypocrite?"
 ---

+My blog is called Unfiltered thoughts, though I have edited my blogposts countless times based on feedback from friends.
+Every time someone goes "Are you sure you are going to put that?", I rethink, and sometimes edit.
+So maybe this blog is like 60% unfiltered thoughts.

+I have tweeted multiple times in the past that I don't have many strong opinions in life.
+I don't identify as a liberal or as someone from the right.
+I have my own positions on a lot of issues, few well thought out, a few: what people might call slightly unhinged, and none on others.

+I will tweet out one day that Naval's thoughts on happiness changed my life while shitposting about something he tweeted the next day.
+The first does not make me a simp of Naval, the second does not make me a hater.

+I will talk about Adhaar's lack of security and all the leaks one year, the next year I will say it has greatly improved my life.

+Does this seem ideologically inconsitent?
+Yes.
+If you are looking for ideological consistency, my blog or Twitter is not the right place for you.

+I joke about people playing distribution games on Twitter but I also tweet out shitposts that I know will get a few laughs, and in turn, likes.
+Does that make me a hypocrite?
+Maybe.

 I don't have analytics on my website.
 You won't find any link to my Twitter from this website.
 I like to think I don't care about my Twitter, I am beyond distribution games, and I write for the sake of putting my thoughts across.

 But while writing my Group Product Manager promotion packet, I did go to similarweb and got the traffic info.
 Just so that I could write "Manas Saloi is a product thought leader whose website gets 200K visits per month.
 He has mentored dozens of PMs in the industry and advises startups."

 Why did I do that?
 Because for promotion to a GPM level, you have to show impact beyond Gojek.

-Does this make me a hypocrite?
-Maybe.
+Withing 2 hours of meeting a friend yesterday, he managed to convince me that I am also signalling like the rest of them, my signal being that I can tweet out of free will, avoid group think, and my takes are more rigorous.
+In this end this is also a status game.
+Maybe the fact that I am writing a blogpost called 'Am I a hypocrite?' is also signalling.
+And I agree.

 I think all of us are hypocrites at some level.

 I have been honest about not being consistent with my thoughts.
 I have changed my mind on [a bunch of things](https://manassaloi.com/2020/04/01/strong-opinions-weakly-held.html).
-I don't think I have a lot of strong opinions.

-As [BroductManager tweeted](https://twitter.com/BroductManager/status/1441503972947206146), there is no alpha in ideological consistency.
+As [this](https://twitter.com/BroductManager/status/1441503972947206146) tweet states, there is no alpha in ideological consistency.
 But I atleast try to understand my hypocrisy and my biases.
 Do deeper on why I am the way I am.
 Why I believe what I believe.

 I recommend you all to do the same.
 If you have a strong opinion, then ask why.
 See if you can argue the opposite side.